 A shoots for goal.
-B runs in while the ball is in transit and prevents C playing it properly.
+B prevents $\mathbb{X}$ running in to intercept the ball.
 B is off-side because he is in front of A and has not two opponents between him and the goal-line when A plays the ball.
 When in this position B may not touch the ball himself, nor in any way whatever interfere with an opponent.